m1kezera/Cloudly-/README.md

 ⚠️ Backend and widget integration offline

-👉 The repo remains as a reference implementation for integrating Ollama + NestJS with a lightweight frontend.
+👉 This repo serves as a reference implementation of how to integrate Ollama running locally (ollama serve) with NestJS and a simple HTML frontend.

 https://cloudly-is65.vercel.app *STATIC SITE*